 - Dockage: $2.25 / foot / night

 - Electricity: $0.50 / KWH

 Not a cheap night’s stay but we made the most of it.

 We did our laundry, got rid of our trash and took a tour of the property.
-There is a beautiful beach, well kept pool and a dive school.
-The marina and surrounding cottages/town houses looked in top shape.
+There is a beautiful beach, a well-kept pool, and a dive school.
+The marina and surrounding cottages/townhouses looked in top shape.
 There was a very luxurious feel to the place.

 Near the beach and pool is a restaurant however it’s not opened on a Monday, the day we arrived.
 We always look forward to having a beverage and enjoying the views but we timed or visit wrong.
 With the restaurant closed.

 Unfortunately, the bathrooms and laundry facilities weren’t that great.

 The bathrooms, although roomy, were outdated.
 And the coin-operated dryer’s never managed to really dry our clothes.